Poets academy gives $50,000 grants to local, state laureates

 Recipients include Emanuelee Outspoken Bean of Houston, Nebraska’s state laureate Matt Mason and Kealoha Wong of Hawaii.
 Other Laureate Fellows include Ashley M. Jones of Alabama, Lynne Thompson of Los Angeles and Gwen Nell Westerman of Minnesota.

-On Tuesday, the academy also announced that it would give a total of $72,200 to eight local non-profit organizations that support the Fellows’ proposed projects.
+On Tuesday, the Academy of American Poets also announced that it would give a total of $72,200 to eight local non-profit organizations that support the Fellows’ proposed projects.

 The Poets Laureate Fellowship program was established in partnership with the Mellon Foundation.